 During your journey at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness center.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
 This journey without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, depending on the activities offered, or to do some shopping in the boutique or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest, and entertainment.

-Join your expedition team for a tour by local transport to see Mt.
-Tavurvur, the Volcano Observatory, and various significant sites from World War II.
+Join your expedition team for a tour by local transport to see Mt Tavurvur, the Volcano Observatory, and various significant sites from World War II.

 During your journey at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness center.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
 This journey without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, depending on the activities offered, or to do some shopping in the boutique or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest, and entertainment.

 Chuuk Lagoon, previously known as Truk Lagoon, is one of the four states of the Federated States of Micronesia.
 The 16 much-eroded volcanic islands within the lagoon have mangrove swamps along their coasts, with rich rainforests in the central mountainous areas.
-The islands are hugely popular with scuba divers thanks to the incredibly interesting shipwrecks: at depths of 15 to 40 meters, divers can explore a veritable underwater museum of wrecks from the Japanese land-based, aerial, and naval fleet bombarded by the Americans in February 1944 in retaliation for the attack on Pearl Harbour.
+The islands are hugely popular with scuba divers thanks to the incredibly interesting shipwrecks: at depths of 15 to 40 meters, divers can explore a veritable underwater museum of wrecks from the Japanese land-based, aerial, and naval fleet bombarded by the Americans in February 1944 in retaliation for the attack on Pearl Harbor.
 These shipwrecks have become foundations for new reef growth and extraordinary marine fauna.

 Pulap is an atoll consisting of three islands located in the Pattiw group in the Caroline Islands.
 The three islands are Pollap in the north, Tamatam in the south, and Fanadik at the western fringe of the reef.
 The island is surrounded by a number of ghostly shipwrecks that are virtually intact, submerged underwater.
 This makes for great diving expeditions where you can explore the reef and its incredible marine life, as well as the shipwrecks.

 Like a green piece of confetti floating in the middle of the Northern Pacific, the coral atoll of Lamotrek will appear before you like a dazzling gem set in a remarkable and stunning showcase.
 Belonging to the vast archipelago of the Caroline Islands, this small slice of paradise and its charming neighbors are home to one of the widest varieties of coral and tropical fish species in the world, making it an idyllic destination for marine life enthusiasts.
 Beyond the stretches of immaculate, white-sand beach, the dream continues.
-Off in the distance can be heard the captivating sounds of traditional songs sung by some 300 islanders who still live here, resonating in this unparalleled natural environment blending unspoiled vegetation and vast, heavenly ribbons of sand.
+Off in the distance can be heard the captivating sounds of traditional songs sung by some 300 islanders who still live here, resonating in this unparalleled natural environment, blending unspoiled vegetation and vast, heavenly ribbons of sand.

-Day 17: Guam | Disembark
+Day 18: Guam | Disembark

 1 Breakfast